 Majorana bound states (MBSs) are the simplest example of non-Abelian anyons \cite{nayak2008}.
-They have been predicted to be realized for instance in one-dimensional hybrid superconducting/semiconducting nanowire.
+They have been predicted to be realized, for instance, in one-dimensional hybrid superconducting/semiconducting nanowires.
 The simplest model describing such a system is the Bogoliubov-de Gennes Hamiltonian

 where $\sigma_i$ ($\tau_i$) are Pauli matrices in spin (electron-hole) space, $i=0,x,y,z$. $p_x$ is the momentum along the nanowire, $m$ the effective mass of the semiconductor, $\mu$ the global chemical potential, and $V(x)$ a potential induced for example by external gates, allowing to change the electron density in different parts of the wire and defining a tunnel barrier. $\alpha_R$ is the strength of Rashba spin-orbit coupling in the semiconductor, $E_Z$ the Zeeman splitting induced by an external magnetic field along the nanowire, and $\Delta$ the induced superconducting gap.
 This model exhibits MBSs when $E_Z^2 > (\mu - V_\text{wire})^2 + \Delta^2$, in a region with potential $V_\text{wire}$ \cite{lutchyn2010, oreg2010}.
-Arising through topological phase transition, the appearance of a MBS is always accompanied by a gap closing at the transition point.
+Arising through topological phase transition, the appearance of an MBS is always accompanied by a gap closing at the transition point.

-Many transport simulations rely on this simple model, but it has also been extended to higher spatial dimensions, including additional physical effects such as the orbital effects of a magnetic field \cite{nijholt2016}, a more realistic modeling of the proximity effect \cite{antipov2018, reeg2018}, and including all these effects together with electrostatic simulations \cite{winkler2019}.
+Many transport simulations rely on a discretized version of this simple model, but it has also been extended to higher spatial dimensions, including additional physical effects such as the orbital effects of a magnetic field \cite{nijholt2016}, a more realistic modeling of the proximity effect \cite{antipov2018, reeg2018}, and including all these effects together with electrostatic simulations \cite{woods2018, winkler2019}.

-Experimental and theoretical work in this field is numerous, and previous experimental results are nowadays discussed controversially.
-Here we only highlight selected work employing numerical transport simulations that shaped the understanding in this field: MBSs are states at zero-energy, and give rise to a zero-bias peak in transport.
-However, the particular appearance may depend on device details.
-Moreover, zero-bias peaks are not specific to MBSs.
-Numerical transport simulations have been crucial in shaping the understanding of these aspects.
+Experimental and theoretical work in this field is numerous, with experiments being heavily scrutinized.
+Here, we highlight selected numerical transport simulations that crucially shaped the understanding in this field, in particular how to interpret conductance measurements.

 Early work focused on studying the appearance of the zero-bias peak in different device geometries \cite{prada2012, rainis2013}.
 It was also shown that the gap closing accompanying the appearance of MBS may not be visible in transport measurements \cite{stanescu2012, pientka2012}.